olson-sean-k/nym/README.md

 been implemented (in no particular order).

-- Support for various from-patterns, including raw binary regular expressions and metadata operators (e.g., files modified after some timestamp).
+- Support for various from-patterns, including raw binary regular expressions and metadata filters (e.g., files modified after some timestamp).
 - Custom to-pattern properties read from the shell.
 - Formatters in to-patterns (e.g., width, alignment, capitalization, etc.).